schaten/COHIWizard/sources/info_write_new_module.md

 2. Name the widget (ObjectName) 'my_module_widget', my_module standing for the name of your new module and set windowTitle to "My_Title"

-3. Add a grid layout and name it ‘gridlayout_'my_module'.
+3. Add a grid layout and name it ‘gridLayout_my_module'.

 3. Add all needed GUI elements and subwidgets to the gridlayout and name their ObjectNames appropriately

-4. set horisontal/vertical size policy to 'minimum' in most items, sometimes to 'maximum', only exceptionally to fixed  (--> resizeable)
+4. set horizontal/vertical size policy to 'minimum' in most items, sometimes to 'maximum', only exceptionally to fixed  (--> keep the GUI resizeable)

 5. Convert the ui-File to a py-script typing `pyuic# -x ~/sources/my_module/ressources/my_module_widget.ui -o ~/sources/my_module/my_module_widget.py`